SSEconomics/SSEconomics/README.md

 # Hi, I'm Stephen Snudden

 **Assistant Professor of Economics** | Forecasting • Structural Modelling • Macroeconomics

-**Macroeconometrics is in crisis.** Forecasts of period averages failed to test against the true random walk null (end-of-period no-change), testing instead against the period-average no-change.
+**Macroeconometrics is in crisis.**
+* **Spurious Forecasts:** Forecasts of period averages have failed to test against the correct random walk null (end-of-period no-change), testing instead against the period-average no-change.
 This has resulted in spurious predictability, calling into question every macroeconomic forecasting result from the last 50 years.
-Working (1960) was wrong: a random walk (RW) does not aggregate to a moving average (MA) process.
+* **Structural Models:** Working (1960) was wrong: a random walk (RW) does not aggregate to a moving average (MA) process.
 Consequently, every macro model estimated on monthly or quarterly averages has mistimed shocks and introduced spurious endogeneity.
+* **The Solution:** Halve your forecast error and minimize endogeneity and mistiming through high-frequency techniques.

-The fix is simple: any macro modeller could halve their forecast error right now just by replacing period averages with alternative data sampling.
-This page distributes the data, code, and techniques to elevate empirical macro.
+This page distributes the data, Stata and R code, and techniques to elevate empirical macro.

 ---